 As of March 2017, I am situated in a two-story condominium unit on the third and fourth floors of my building, near the top of a steep hill which overlooks lower land with visibility up to 6 miles away to the north, northeast, and east.

 Shack and Equipment

 Above is a picture of my shack as of 3/30/17.
 Situated immediately to the right of a TV set and my computer (not pictured, to the left of the TV) are my three radios, the Sony XDR-S10HDiP (center), the Sony XDR-F1HD (center-right, top) and Denon TU-1500RD (center-right, bottom).
-Not pictured is a simple dipole antenna taped to the window behind the radios, as well as the Insignia NS-HD01, a handheld unit used for traveling.
+Not pictured is a simple dipole antenna taped to the window behind the radios, the Insignia NS-HDRAD2, and the Insignia NS-HD01, a handheld unit used for traveling.

 I consider myself to be a serious and ethical DXer.
 This is a personal hobby of mine that I partake in solely for my own satisfaction.
 In other words, everything you see on this website, and in my personal practice of the hobby, is accurate and true to the best of my abilities.
 I have no reason to do otherwise–I’m not trying to impress anyone here.

 I utilize the Worldwide TV-FM DX Association’s list of criteria for positively IDing FM and TV stations when practicing DX.
 I feel these rules are a good benchmark of what constitutes a positive log–the bedrock of DXing.

 I strongly believe that the DX community should be inclusive and welcoming to all, regardless of if the individual DXer is brand new, or well-established with a lifetime of experience.
 I feel that we all, equally, have something to offer to the hobby, as our experiences are all different.
 The human mind is always learning, and if we give everyone a chance, then we will all benefit.